 These questions need to be answered before you plan anything else.

 Plan the budget.
-How much will your teen be allowed to spend totally?
+How much will your teen be allowed to spend?
 Do this job together.
-Take that figure and split it between the expenses for decorations, food and activities - plus the location if the party is not at home.
+Take that figure and split it between the expenses for decorations, food, and activities, plus the location if the party is not at home.

 Invite the guests.
 After you have confirmed the date and time for the party, your teen will need to get invitations ready.
 Be sure to make a list of all those invited complete with phone number and column that can be checked off if they are attending or not.
 Send out the invitations at least two weeks before the party, but four weeks is best.

 Have the invitation list readily available at your home phone so that anyone can check it off when someone calls.
 Parents should be ready to answer questions that other parents may ask.
 You’ll want to keep this list handy at the party too, in case you need the phone numbers.

 Decide on a menu.
 Will your party include a meal, like pizza, or just finger foods?
 Either way, there are many fun party recipes you can use.
 Pick foods that you can prepare before the day of the party so you can free up time for decorating and getting ready.

 Decide on party activities, games, and decorations.
 Having games and activities that teens can do when each finds time during the party works best.
 Things like sign-in boards and don’t-say-these-words games free up those who just want to chat and entertain those who need it.
 Decorations should go with the theme, if you have one.